Robert Blinc

 Robert Blinc (October 30, 1933 – September 26, 2011) was a prominent Slovene physicist a full professor of physics and, with more than 650 articles in prestigious international journals and two extensive monographs published abroad, a highly regarded and quoted researcher in condensed matter physics.

-His strong global reputation is evident through over 14,000 citations of his works, both long and short visits to prestigious foreign universities, several invited lectures at international conferences, and active participation in international professional organizations and various collaborative projects.
-With his exceptional achievements and diversified activity, Professor Blinc substantiated the experimental physics of condensed matter in Slovenia, and with his strong commitment to international openness he certainly made a key contribution to the international recognition of the entire physics of Ljubljana.
-As an excellent university teacher, he also educated a large number of Slovenian physicists.
+His reputation is evident through over 14,000 citations of his works, visits to prestigious foreign universities, several invited lectures at international conferences, and active participation in international professional organizations and various collaborative projects.
+With his achievements and diversified activity, Professor Blinc substantiated the experimental physics of condensed matter in Slovenia, and with his commitment to international openness he made a key contribution to the Ljubljana's global reputation among physicists.
+As a university teacher, he also educated a large number of Slovenian physicists.

 Education

 He completed his undergraduate studies in 1958 at the Faculty of Natural Sciences in Ljubljana and received a PhD a year later.
 He then started post-doc study at the Massachusetts Institute of Technology.
 When he returned to Slovenia, he continued his work at the Jožef Stefan Institute as a long-time head of the Department for Condensed Matter Physics.
 He became a professor at the University of Ljubljana in 1970.
 He was the first Dean of Jožef Stefan International Postgraduate School in Ljubljana since 2004.